 Start Talking…

-In the recently published book, The Conversation, by Dr. Angelo E. Volandes, he stresses that doctors are going to have an easier time staying out of fear and denial territory if they know what matters to your mom and dad.
+In Dr. Angelo E. Volandes’ book, The Conversation, he stresses that doctors are going to have an easier time staying out of fear and denial territory if they know what matters to your mom and dad.
 Although doctors may not think to ask these types of questions, it is important for you to pursue them yourself so that you can share with doctors what is most important to your parents.

 Dr. Volandes says you don’t have to march up to your parents and ask them how they want to die, but you can start with positive questions about what your parents enjoy doing, what they look forward to, what is the best part of their day, etc.